epfl-matmat/matmat.org/outreach/index.md

 From January 2025 until March 2025 Michael Herbst co-organised an exhibition [**Shapes: Patterns in Art and Science**](https://epfl-pavilions.ch/en/exhibitions/shapes) at the EPFL Pavilions.
+In case you missed it there is a [[virtual tour]](https://epfl-pavilions.ch/en/exhibitions/shapes) available online (scroll to the bottom of the page).

 Our collection explores the richness of the natural and artificial patterns that surround us.
 Bringing together art, mathematics, materials science and